ansonhe97/Grove-Starter-Kit/Grove-Beginner-Kit-For-Arduino.md

 Delay the program by 1000ms(1s).

-- **Demo Effect and Serial Print Result:**
+**Demo Effect and Serial Print Result:**

 The LED module will be 1 second on and 1 second off.

-- **Breakout Guide**
+- <font size=5;font color=#314B9F >Breakout Guide</font>

 If modules are broken out from the board.
 Use a Grove cable to connect the **Grove LED** to Seeeduino Lotus's digital interface **D4**.

-### 2. Button
+### Lesson 2: Pressing Button to Light Up LED

 The first thing we need to know is that the input of the button is a digital signal, and there are only two states, 0 or 1, so we can control the output based on those two states.

 - **Practice:** Use button to turn ON and OFF the LED module

-- **Components Involved:**
+- <font size=5;font color=#314B9F >Components Involved</font>
       1. Seeeduino Lotus
       2. Grove LED
       3. Grove Button
       4. Grove Cables(If broken out)

 ![](http://files.seeedstudio.com/wiki/Grove-Beginner-Kit-For-Arduino/img/Button.png)

-- **Hardware connection:**
+- <font size=5;font color=#314B9F >Hardware connection</font>
     - **Module connection:**
         - Default connection by PCB stamp hole.
     - The Seeeduino is then connected to the computer via a USB cable.

 - **Hardware analysis**:
     - Input: Button
     - Control: Seeeduino
     - Output: LED module

 Both the sensor and the LED use digital signals, so they should be connected to digital interfaces.

 - **Software code**:
     - Open Arduino IDE.
-  - Copy the following code, click Verify to check for syntax errors.Verify that there are no errors, and you can upload the code.
+    - Copy the following code, click Verify to check for syntax errors.
+Verify that there are no errors, and you can upload the code.

 ```Cpp
 //Button to turn ON/OFF LED